 Paying taxes as a sole trader

-Being a sole trader is often seen as the simplest form of having a business, but in both scenarios, you are your own boss.
+Being a sole trader is often seen as the simplest form of having a business, but in both scenarios, you can be your own boss.
+And will need to make sure you set aside money to pay tax on your profits.

-As a sole trader, you will need to do an annual self assessment tax return, where you pay income tax on what you earn from your self-employment.
-You're taxed on the profits that the business makes regardless of whether you take that money out or leave it in the business.
+As a sole trader, you will need to pay income tax on what you earn from your self-employment and complete a self assessment tax return each year.
+You're taxed on the profits (income minus expenses) that the business makes regardless of whether you take that money out or leave it in the business.

-Side note: Many sole traders use their personal bank account to start running their business.
-At untied, we don't require you to have a separate business bank account––we believe you should be free to run your life and your business as you want, although we know some banks prefer that you separate business from personal. untied's open banking technology links into most UK banks, regardless of what type of account you have.
+Side note: Many sole traders use their personal bank account to start running their business especially when they're starting out.
+At untied, we don't require you to have a separate business bank account, and we make it easy to work with different sorts of account.
+But - especially when you start growing - banks may encourage you to have a separate business bank account.
+If you are a sole trader, the Financial Services Compensation Scheme covers you up to £85,000 for all your accounts - including your business account - with any individual bank. untied's open banking technology links into most UK banks, regardless of what type of account you have.

 Sign up for untied as a sole trader - free 30-day trial included